Ilya Slepov: Business activity

-Slepov was involved in business in 2001 when he began a Russian dealer of Polar pulsemeters.
-Slepov and Gavrilov contacted with Siliconcoach software developers team from New Zealand and began new enterprise founding.
-In September 2012 first RunLab (Laboratoriya Bega) shop was opened in Moscow, and soon RunLab developed its own software for running style video analysing.
-This is one of the first Russian sports shops chains which offers equipment for running.
-New shops were opened in Moscow and St. Petersburg in 2016.
-The revenue at the end of 2013 was27 mln. rubles and total profit was 5 mln. rubles; in 2016 the results were 145 mln. rubles and 20 mln. rubles relatively.
-RunLab cooperates with Asics, Brooks, Saucony, Salomon, Mizuno brands and worldwide Nike and Adidas trademarks.
-Test Your Run technology which helps to choose sports shoes according to sportsman feet movement is borrowed by many Adidas shops.
+Slepov became involved in business in 2001, when he began working as a Russian dealer for Polar heart‑rate monitors.
+Together with Gavrilov, he contacted the Siliconcoach software development team from New Zealand and began a new enterprise.
+In September 2012, the first RunLab (Laboratoriya Bega) shop was opened in Moscow, and soon RunLab developed its own software for running‑style video analysis.
+This was one of the first Russian sports shop chains to offer equipment for running.
+New shops were opened in Moscow and St Petersburg in 2016.
+Revenue at the end of 2013 was 27 million roubles, with a total profit of 5 million roubles; in 2016, the figures were 145 million roubles and 20 million roubles, respectively.
+RunLab cooperates with brands such as Asics, Brooks, Saucony, Salomon, and Mizuno, as well as the worldwide trademarks Nike and Adidas.
+The 'Test Your Run' technology, which helps customers choose sports shoes according to their foot movement, has been adopted by many Adidas shops.

 Slepov later expanded RunLab internationally, including a store in Cyprus, which opened after 18 months of delay.
-As of 2025, the Cyprus location has reached break-even despite operating without e-commerce.
+As of 2025, the Cyprus location has reached break‑even, despite operating without e‑commerce.